AdobeDocs/experience-platform.en/help/edge/personalization/rendering-personalization-content.md

 If you would have instead set the `renderDecisions` option to `true` when sending the event, the SDK would have attempted to render any propositions eligible for automatic rendering (as described previously).
 As a consequence, each of the proposition objects would have its `renderAttempted` property set to `true`.
 There would be no need to manually render these propositions in this case.

-So far, we've only discussed personalization content that is eligible for automatic rendering (i.e., any content created in Adobe Target's Visual Experience Composer).
-In order to retrieve any personalization content _not_ eligible for automatic rendering, you will need to request the content by populating the `decisionScopes` option when sending the event.
+So far, we've only discussed personalization content that is eligible for automatic rendering (that is, any content created in Adobe Target's Visual Experience Composer).
+To retrieve any personalization content _not_ eligible for automatic rendering, you need to request the content by populating the `decisionScopes` option when sending the event.
 A scope is a string that identifies a particular proposition you would like to retrieve from the server.

 Here is an example: